-ITH developed and presented the following operating costs for a 100,000 tpd heap leach operation in October, 2009 (Klipfel, et al., 2009).
+ITH developed and presented operating costs for a 100,000 tpd heap leach operation in October, 2009 (Klipfel, et al., 2009).
 Since then, further work has been done on cost estimation and assessing multiple recovery methods.
-This work is incomplete at this time and is not presented here.
-However, ITH views the currently presented heap leach scenario as a first step in assessing that component of the recovery process.
+In particular, gravity and flotation concentration with leaching of the flotation concentrates is currently being evaluated in the laboratory.
+Initial test work results indicate that the recoveries shown in Table 16.20 can be obtained.

-Process operating costs have been developed on each of the identified Livengood ore stratigraphic units (Table 16.21).
+Process operating costs have been developed for each of the identified Livengood ore stratigraphic units (Table 16.21).
 The test work performed on each of the ore types has provided preliminary data for calculating reagent and grinding media consumptions, and power consumptions by ore type.
-The size of the facility envisioned and the unit processes involved also enabled preliminary maintenance and manpower requirements to be created for a 100,000 tpd process facility at Livengood.
+The size of the facility envisioned and the unit processes involved also enabled preliminary maintenance and manpower requirements to be generated for a 100,000 tpd heap leach process facility at Livengood as a stand-alone operation, and as a component in a processing system that included both a heap leach facility and a milling facility based on gravity and flotation pre-concentration with CIL leaching of the concentrate.
 Alaskan wage rates were applied to the various staff and operating and maintenance positions.
 Unit costs for reagents and power were obtained from a survey of properties operating in the region.